Shona vs Maori

 Shona vs Maori Difficulty

 The Shona vs Maori difficulty level basically depends on the number of Shona Alphabets and Maori Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Shona and Maori are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Shona and Maori, which language is harder to learn?
-Time required to learn Shona is Not Available while to learn Maori time required is 24 weeks.
+Time required to learn Shona is 30 weeks while to learn Maori time required is 24 weeks.